mc3/serverPKI/docs/db.rst

   * reload_command - command to reload service after distribution of cert/key.
     In case of jail, '{}' is the placeholdfer for the jail name.

-.. index:: Targets.distHost, Targets.jail, Targets.place, Targets.certificate
+.. index:: Targets, Targets.distHost, Targets.jail, Targets.place, Targets.certificate
+.. _Targets:
+.. _Targets.distHost:
+.. _Targets.jail:
+.. _Targets.place:
+.. _Targets.certificate:

 * **Targets** - binds one place, disthost/jail to a certificate